Biden draws distinction on Black, Latino political diversity

 “You go to Florida,” Biden continued, “you find a very different attitude about immigration in certain places than you do when you’re in Arizona.
 So it’s a very different, very diverse community.”

 Biden’s observation, part of a series of interviews with Black and Hispanic journalists, came during a back-and-forth over U.S.-Cuba policy.
 The former vice president was alluding to the dozens of national origins that make up the U.S. Hispanic population, especially in Florida, a presidential battleground.
-And his campaign noted that he was talking about political differences, not cultural diversity.
+He later clarified his remarks on Twitter.
+“In no way did I mean to suggest the African American community is a monolith – not by identity, not on issues, not at all,” he wrote, adding that throughout his long political career he’s “witnessed the diversity of thought, background and sentiment within the African American community” that “makes our … country a better place.”

-President Donald Trump, who is favored by many fewer Blacks than Biden in polls, seized on Biden’s remarks, declaring them “very insulting.”
+President Donald Trump, who most Black voters see as exacerbating the nation’s racial tensions, according to polls, seized on Biden’s remarks, declaring them “very insulting.”
 He later tweeted that “Joe Biden just lost the entire African American community.”

 Symone Sanders, a top Biden adviser said, “The video that is circulating is conveniently cut to make this about racial diversity, but that’s not the case.”

 The potential fallout is nonetheless frustrating for Democrats.
-Trump is already seen by a majority of Americans as racially divisive.
-But the stakes magnify every Biden slip, real or perceived.
+And though Trump is already seen by a majority of Americans as racially divisive, the stakes magnify every Biden slip, real or perceived.

 “People are going to use this, particularly Joe Biden’s adversaries.
 Even those who are not 100% on board with Joe Biden’s candidacy are going to look for reasons not to support him,” said Antjuan Seawright, a Democratic consultant and Biden supporter in South Carolina, an early primary state where strong Black support propelled Biden to the Democratic nomination.